neicnordic/puhuri-web/docs/service-providers.md

 Contact email will be used for establishing a communication channel from operator to allocator for providing and managing integration accounts.
 Contact phone will be used for emergencies only.
-URL of organization is optional and will be used for better understanding of the background of allocator.
+URL of organization is optional and will be used for better understanding of the background of the allocator.

 ## LUMI Use-case